 Act 172 and Interpreter Regulations: Earlier in its history, the Commission played a key role in the passage of Act 172, which established a certification system for court interpreters and mandated that certified or otherwise qualified interpreters be provided in certain court and most administrative proceedings.
 Since then, the Committee has been working with the Administrative Office of Pennsylvania Courts (“AOPC”), public interest organizations and bar associations to disseminate information about interpretation services and related legal issues.
 On May 22, 2021, the Committee submitted formal comments (attached at right) to the AOPC’s proposed amendments to Act 172’s interpreter regulations and compensation schedules.
 In its Comments, the Commission urged the AOPC to provide adequate funding for interpreters who serve in a remote capacity and ensure that LEP litigants’ due process rights are protected.
 The finalized version of the amended regulations, which reflect several of the Committee’s suggestions, were published in November 2021 and took effect on January 1, 2022.

 Relatedly, the Committee contributed and signed onto an amicus brief (attached at right) in the case Basnet v.
 Unemployment Compensation Board of Review, submitted by Pennsylvania clinical law professors at Temple Law and other Pennsylvania law schools to the Supreme Court of PA in November 2022.
 The brief sets forth the duties the Pennsylvania Department of Labor and Industry and other state agencies are required to fulfill to ensure that their proceedings are accessible to LEP individuals.
-The Committee continues to monitor the case’s progress.
+The Court granted the parties’ motion to file the amicus brief; however, it ultimately declined to hear the appeal.

 Detainment of Immigrants in State Courthouses: After receiving numerous reports of immigrants being arrested and detained by agents from Immigration and Customs Enforcement (“ICE”) in and around Pennsylvania courthouses when they appeared for trials as witnesses or defendants or were pursuing other court business, the Commission submitted to the Supreme Court of Pennsylvania (“Court”) a Memorandum containing these reports, relevant case law, and recommendations to address this unconstitutional interference with the administration of the state’s courts.
 The Memorandum (attached at right) also included reports of improper involvement by some state court judges and court personnel in immigration matters in their courts.
 In response, the AOPC issued a directive entitled Advisory re: Title VI of the Civil Rights Act (attached at right), which advised judicial districts that an inquiry by a judicial officer or employee into the immigration status of an individual, based on their language ability or perceived national origin, may be regarded as a violation of Title VI.